lucasmz-dev/microG-wiki/Home.md

 For a full-working microG setup, you may consider to install a PlayStore replacement application as well as the Services Framework Proxy (GsfProxy) module to provide Google's push messaging service.
 See also [Installation](https://github.com/microg/android_packages_apps_GmsCore/wiki/Installation).

 ### Project status
-This is alpha-grade software and not yet ready for production use. __Do not use if you don't know what you're doing.__

 The current status of implemented APIs is documented [on this wiki page](https://github.com/microg/android_packages_apps_GmsCore/wiki/Implementation-Status).

 ### Contributions welcome!